-- 111. On June 7, 2016, Human Rights Watch released its report entitled Make it Safe: Canada's Obligation to End the First Nations Water Crisis, which observed the "severe housing shortage" on reserve, where "[t]here are long waiting lists for housing, and overcrowding is common". - 112.
+- 111. On February 1, 2016, then Minister of Indigenous Affairs Carolyn Bennett, characterized the housing crisis on reserve as "a disgrace for Canadians to watch", explaining "there is consensus in this country that we have got to get going on this".
+Minister Bennett further noted that the "sticker shock on any of these things can't get in the way of us beginning what has to happen". - 112.
+On April 26, 2016, Carolyn Bennett, Minister of Indigenous and Northern Affairs, stated that "for many Indigenous communities, transformational change is needed to ensure basic infrastructure needs are met, and existing infrastructure can be repaired and improved".
+On November 2, 2016, she recognized Canada's essential role in "[c]losing the unacceptable gaps in quality housing." - 113.
+On June 7, 2016, Human Rights Watch released its report entitled Make it Safe: Canada's Obligation to End the First Nations Water Crisis, which observed the "severe housing shortage" on reserve, where "[t]here are long waiting lists for housing, and overcrowding is common". - 114.
 On December 16, 2016, then Minister of Indigenous and Northern Affairs Carolyn Bennett, again recognized the "unacceptable housing gap" in response to a fire in Oneida First Nation that killed five family members.
-She admitted that Canada knows that "more needs to be done", and that the wide-reaching need to improve housing is "a result of years of chronic under-funding". - 113.
+She admitted that Canada knows that "more needs to be done", and that the wide-reaching need to improve housing is "a result of years of chronic under-funding". - 115.
 The same year, Canada's Community Well-Being Index observed that the "housing scores for First Nations communities have remained fairly constant since 1996".
-It found that the "average score for First Nations communities was 70.6 in 2016", representing a "24-point housing gap between First Nations and non-Indigenous communities". - 114.
+It found that the "average score for First Nations communities was 70.6 in 2016", representing a "24-point housing gap between First Nations and non-Indigenous communities". - 116.
 In January 2017, Indigenous and Northern Affairs Canada reiterated that its approach to on-reserve housing had been deficient.
-In its report entitled Evaluation of On-Reserve Housing, it admitted that "[h]ousing programming initiatives led by [Indigenous and Northern Affairs Canada] as far back as the 1960s, and culminating in the current approach that has been implemented since 1996 have proven ineffective".
+In its report entitled Evaluation of

+On-Reserve Housing, it admitted that "[h]ousing programming initiatives led by [Indigenous and Northern Affairs Canada] as far back as the 1960s, and culminating in the current approach that has been implemented since 1996 have proven ineffective".
 It found that that its overall approach to housing on reserve had been "short-sighted and non-strategic", resulting in its failure to achieve long-term broad improvements.
 It identified the need for Canada to provide adequate support for First Nations in capacity-building and First Nation-driven initiatives, as without the federal department's support "broad improvements remain elusive".